 Rental boats and organised excursions are available just about everywhere by the water in summertime.
 The gorges in the Pyrenees (esp.
 Verdon), the Alpes and the Massif Central are particularly suited for this sport.

 Hangliding and paragliding: The Hautes-Alpes of Provence, the Pyrenees and Corsica are considered to be best places for high times.

 The Atlantic coast has solid winds, and an interesting coastline though the water and weather can be brutal; there are plenty of delightful and welcoming ports such as La Rochelle, Cherbourg, Biarritz and St Jean de Luz.
 On the the Mediterranean side the sea is safer and warmer but ports are expensive and crowded, such as Monaco, Cannes, Nice and Antibes.

-Available on rivers and lakes with permits.
+Excellent and popular on rivers and lakes but permits required.
 Try Brittany for carp fishing, River Loire and Brittany/ Normandy for trout and salmon, but the best and most scenic rivers for salmon fishing are in the western Pyrenees.

 Get a licence at the local tourist office.
 Sea-fishing, including night-fishing, is popular and available at most seaside resorts.